Jacob Berry: Professional career

+Miami Marlins

 The Miami Marlins selected Berry in the first round with the sixth overall selection of the 2022 Major League Baseball draft.
 He signed with the team for $6 million.
 He made his professional debut in late July with the Rookie-level Florida Complex League Marlins.
 After four games, he was promoted to the Jupiter Hammerheads of the Single-A Florida State League.
-Over 37 games between the two teams, he batted .248 with three home runs and 26 RBIs.
+Over 37 games between the two teams, he batted .248 with three home runs and 26 RBI.

 Berry was assigned to the Beloit Sky Carp of the High-A Midwest League to open the 2023 season.
 In late July, he was promoted to the Pensacola Blue Wahoos of the Double-A Southern League.
-Over 107 games between the two teams, he hit .233 with nine home runs and 59 RBIs.
+Over 107 games between the two teams, he hit .233 with nine home runs and 59 RBI.
 He was selected to play in the Arizona Fall League with the Peoria Javelinas after the season.
 Berry was assigned to Pensacola to open the 2024 season and was promoted to the Jacksonville Jumbo Shrimp of the Triple-A International League in late August.
-Over 129 games between Pensacola and Jacksonville, Berry batted .239 with 11 home runs, 54 RBIs, and 14 stolen bases.
+Over 129 games between Pensacola and Jacksonville, Berry batted .239 with 11 home runs, 54 RBI, and 14 stolen bases.

 Berry was assigned to Jacksonville for the 2025 season.
 He ended his 2025 season with a walk-off two-run home run in the ninth inning to help the Jumbo Shrimp win the Triple-A National Championship Game.
 He was named the Most Valuable Player of the game.
-Over 123 games for the season, Berry batted .246 with eight home runs, 54 RBIs, and 27 stolen bases.
+Over 123 games for the season, Berry batted .246 with eight home runs, 54 RBI, and 27 stolen bases.

+Berry returned to Jacksonville to open the 2026 season.
+In 72 appearances for the Jumbo Shrimp, he slashed .251/.372/.362 with four home runs, 34 RBI, and 18 stolen bases.

+Kansas City Royals

+On August 5, 2026, Berry was traded to the Kansas City Royals for cash considerations.
+He was assigned to the Triple-A Omaha Storm Chasers.
+Across 29 games with Omaha, Berry batted .250 with eight home runs and 17 RBI.

 Personal life

 Berry's father, Perry, was drafted by the Houston Astros in 1990 and played in the minor leagues for four years.
+He has two sisters, Jade and Jenae, and one brother, Jet.
+Both of his sisters play college softball, Jade at Stanford and Jenae at Arizona.